A blue and green banner with the Algorix logo in the center and various icons representing iab tech lab mspa and user privacy.

 Pranav Kataria

-Associate Director, Programmatic Strategy
+Senior Director, Programmatic Strategy

-As the Associate Director of Programmatic Strategy, Pranav brings over 8 years of experience in the adtech industry working with Publishers, DSPs, Agencies, and Advertisers from global regions to improve their monetization, performance, and strategies.
+As the Senior Director of Programmatic Strategy, Pranav brings over 8 years of experience in the adtech industry working with Publishers, DSPs, Agencies, and Advertisers from global regions to improve their monetization, performance, and strategies.
 With great understanding of the mobile market, his expertise lies in analytics, account management, strategy, and ad sales.
 With this refined skill set, he brings customer-centric mindfulness that enables growth and innovation.

 Before joining AlgoriX, his keen business perspective and skills have earned him opportunities to work across different organizations and verticals in the advertising ecosystem; be it improving the processes, sales enablement, and managing client relationships.